RainCatalyst/Ankidot/README.md

 There are obviously a lot of QoL stuff missing, so here are a few things that I'd like to add when I have time:
 - [x] Basic Anki card  and answer integration
 - [x] Fuzzy answer matching
+- [ ] Independent Godot extension for AnkiConnect
 - [ ] Support for custom card formats
 - [ ] Deck selection UI
 - [ ] Persistent settings (formats, default AnkiConnect port and more)